lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 }
 ```

-It works, right?!?
+It works... right?

 Well... not quite 😒

 For this test, I run one application instance therefore the local store
 contained _all_ of the state.

-Let's see what happens if we add one more
+Let's see what happens if we add one more instance.

-instance.
-To keep it simple, I run both instances on the same machine so the
+To keep it simple, I run both instances on the same machine.
+The INSTANCE_ID
-INSTANCE_ID determines the name of the state directory:
+determines the name of the state directory:

 ```sh
 SERVER_PORT=8081 INSTANCE_ID=1 java -jar build/libs/interactive-queries-0.0.1-SNAPSHOT.jar